inductiva/inductiva/docs-sources/how-it-works/tasks/tasks.md

 # Tasks

-A `Task` is automatically created whenever you submit a simulation to the API by calling the `run` method on a simulator object.
-Each call to this method generates a unique `Task`, even if the arguments remain identical.
-This ensures separate executions for each submission of the same simulation.
+A `Task` represents a single execution of a simulation on the Inductiva platform.
+Tasks are automatically created when you submit a simulation to the API using the `run` method on any simulator object.
+Each submission creates a unique task with its own identifier, even when using identical parameters.

 ## Submitting Your First Task